dwilkie/pumi/README.md

 Finally setup your view with selects for the province, district, commune and village.
 See the [dummy application](https://github.com/dwilkie/pumi/blob/master/spec/dummy/app/views/addresses/new.html.erb) for an example and refer to the [configuration](#configuration) below.

 ### Plain Ol' Ruby

+Rails is not a dependency of Pumi so you can use it with Plain Ol' Ruby if you don't need the javascript and route helpers.

 Add this line to your application's Gemfile: